ros2/design/articles/realtime.md

     * More packages to write and maintain.
     * Potentially less convenient for the user.

-* Ensure option real-time safety up to a certain point in the stack, and implement a real-time safe language wrapper (rclrt or rclc)
+* Give the option for real-time safety up to a certain point in the stack, and implement a real-time safe language wrapper (rclrt or rclc)
   * Pros:
     * Existing code is designed for this refactoring to be fairly easy
     * User can provide memory allocation strategy to rcl/rmw to ensure deterministic operation